aTable/im-lazy/server/Your.Namespace.IdentityServer/README.md

 ## Running

-Remember to apply the seed (on by default).
-You may want to turn this off in production.
+Remember to apply the migrations and seed (on by default).
+You should turn this off in production.

 ```
-dotnet run -p Your.Namespace.IdentityServer
+rm yournamespace-sts.db && dotnet build && dotnet run -p Your.Namespace.IdentityServer
 ```